 The above must be in hand before you apply for the following:

-*For a complete list of required documentation for zoning and building plan review, download the Residential Permitting Guide (PDF) for new construction, addition or change of occupancy work.*
+*For a complete list of required documentation for zoning and building plan review, including minimum submittal requirements, download the Residential Permitting Guide (PDF).
+Zoning and/or building permit applications for logged-in residential projects will only be accepted if minimum submittal requirements are met.

 Quick Permits may be applied for by email.
 See www.DenverGov.org/QuickPermits.
 For same day service, sign in online or at the kiosk once for two Quick Permits at a time.

-Sign in online or at the kiosk once for zoning review and #1R permit (Log-in or Plan Review).
+Sign in online or at the kiosk once for zoning review and #1R permit (Log in).

 Zoning and Building permit fees are based on valuation of the work to be completed including the labor and materials.